quantified-uncertainty/squiggle/packages/ai/files/squiggleDocs.md

 - When using the "to" format, like "3 to 10", remember that this represents the 5th and 95th percentile.
 This is a very large range.
 Be paranoid about being overconfident and too narrow in your estimates.
 - One good technique, when you think there's a chance that you might be very wrong about a variable, is to use a mixture that contains a very wide distribution.
 For example, `mx([300 to 400, 50 to 5000], [0.9, 0.1])`, or `mx([50k to 60k, 1k to 1M], [0.95, 0.05])`.
 This way if you are caught by surprise, the wide distribution will still give you a reasonable outcome.
-- Be wary of using the uniform or the PERT distributions.
-The uniform distribution is mainly good for physical simulations.
+- Be wary of using the uniform or the triangular distributions.
+These are mainly good for physical simulations, not to represent uncertainty over many real life variables.
 - If the outcome of a model is an extreme probability (<0.01 or >0.99), be suspicious of the result.
 It should be very rare for an intervention to have an extreme effect or have an extreme impact on the probability of an event.
 - Be paranoid about the uncertainty ranges of your variables.
-If you are dealing with a highly speculative variable, the answer might have 2-8 orders of magnitude of uncertainty, like "100 to 100K".
+If you are dealing with a highly speculative variable, the answer might have 2-8 orders of magnitude of uncertainty, like `100 to 100K`.
 If you are dealing with a variable that's fairly certain, the answer might have 2-4 sig figs of uncertainty.
 Be focused on being accurate and not overconfident, not on impressing people.
 - Be careful with sigmoid functions.
 Sigmoid curves with distributions can have very little uncertainty in the middle, and very high uncertainty at the tails.
 If you are unsure about these values, consider using a mixture distribution.
-For example, this curve has very high certainty in the middle, and very high uncertainty at the tails: `adoption_rate(t: inputs.t) = 1 / (1 + exp(-normal(0.1, 0.08) * (t - 30)))`
+For example, this curve has very high certainty in the middle, and very high uncertainty at the tails: `adoption_rate(t) = 1 / (1 + exp(-normal(0.1, 0.08) * (t - 30)))`
 - Make sure to flag any variables that are highly speculative.
 Use @doc() to explain that the variable is speculative and to give a sense of the uncertainty.
 Explain your reasoning, but also warn the reader that the variable is speculative.

 ### Percentages / Probabilities

-- Use a @format() tag, like ".0%" to format percentages.
+- Use a `@format()` tag, like `.0%` to format percentages.
 - If using a distribution, remember that it shouldn't go outside of 0% and 100%.
 You can use beta distributions or truncate() to keep values in the correct range.
-- If you do use a beta distribution, keep in mind that there's no ({p5, p95}) format.
-You can use beta(alpha:number, beta:number) or beta({mean: number, stdev: number}) to create a beta distribution.
+- If you do use a beta distribution, keep in mind that there's no `({p5, p95})` format.
+You can use `beta(alpha:number, beta:number)` or `beta({mean: number, stdev: number})` to create a beta distribution.
-- Write percentages as "5%" instead of "0.05".
+- Write percentages as `5%` instead of `0.05`.
 It's more readable.

 ### Domains

 - Prefer using domains to throwing errors, when trying to restrict a variable.
-For example, don't write, "if year < 2023 then throw("Year must be 2023 or later")".
-Instead, write f(t: [2023, 2050]).
+For example, don't write, `if year < 2023 then throw("Year must be 2023 or later")`.
+Instead, write `f(t: [2023, 2050])`.
 - Err on the side of using domains in cases where you are unsure about the bounds of a function, instead of using if/throw or other error handling methods.
-- If you only want to set a min or max value, use a domain with Number.maxValue or -Number.maxValue as the other bound.
+- If you only want to set a min or max value, use a domain with `Number.maxValue` or `-Number.maxValue` as the other bound.
-- Do not use a domain with a complete range, like [-Number.maxValue, Number.maxValue].
+- Do not use a domain with a complete range, like `[-Number.maxValue, Number.maxValue]`.
 This is redundant.
-Instead, just leave out the domain, like "foo(f)".
+Instead, just leave out the domain, like `f(t)`.

 ```squiggle
 // Do not use this